rdewijn/scatterplot_panels_shiny_operator/README.md

 ##### Description

-The `Scatterplot Shiny operator` is an operator to represent data as scatterplots in Tercen.
+The `Scatterplot_panels_shiny_operator` is an operator to represent data as scatter plots or bubble plots in Tercen.
+It was created from `Scatterplot Shiny operator`.

 ##### Usage